melbamorph/zonerMCP/README.md

 - "Look up the zoning for latitude 43.64 and longitude -72.25"

 **Address-based:**
-- "What's the zoning for 14 Amsden St in Lebanon, NH?"
+- "What's the zoning for 51 N. Park St in Lebanon, NH?"
 - "Find all properties on Main Street"
 - "What's the lot size for 81 Crafts Hill Road?"
 - "Who owns the property at 123 Maple Street?"

 **Property details:**
-- "Show me all property information for 14 Amsden St"
+- "Show me all property information for 51 N. Park St"
 - "What utilities are available at this address?"
 - "What's the parcel ID for this property?"